Parampara (1993 film)

+Parampara was released worldwide on 14 May 1993 to high expectations.
+Upon release, the film received mainly negative reviews from critics who criticized the story, writing, and dialogues, but praised Chopra's direction and Sunil Dutt's performance.
+Commercially, the film was a box office failure, grossing only ₹40 million against a budget of ₹30.7 million.

 Plot

 The wealthy Thakur Bhavani Singh lives in a remote region of India where he shares an intense rivalry with a local gypsy clan led by Gora Shankar.
 Parampara (tradition) dictates that differences are resolved with a single bullet pistol duel at the top of a hill.
 Years earlier, Bhavani Singh fought a duel against Gora Shankar's father and killed him.

-Bhavani's son Prithvi returns from London and strikes up a friendship with Shankar and his clanmates, much to the dismay of his father.
+Bhavani's son Prithvi returns from London and, while on an excursion to the nearby woods with friends, hears the distant singing voice of Gora Shankar as he is arbitrarily serenading his wife with a short song.
+Prithvi immediately demands friendship with Gora Shankar and makes arrangements to do so.
+He strikes up a friendship with Shankar and his clanmates, much to the dismay of his father.
 As Prithvi gets closer he falls in love with Shankar's sister Tara.
 His father, however, has arranged Prithvi's marriage with the daughter of a fellow upper-class acquaintance.
 Prithvi is unable to make up his mind and ends up defiantly marrying Tara against his father's wishes - and subsequently marrying the girl of his father's choosing, Rajeshwari.

 Later, Bhavani Singh discovers Tara has given birth to Prithvi's son and to his fury, orders his men to attack the gypsy colony and to kill Tara, her son and anyone who comes in the way.
 The Thakur's men set the camps ablaze, killing Tara but not her son, Ranvir.
 Shankar, who also survived the attack storms in to kill Bhavani Singh in revenge but he is arrested and imprisoned.
-Prithvi, tells his father that he will never acknowledge his presence again and despite living in the same house, his father will never hear his voice.
+Prithvi tells his father that he will never acknowledge his presence again and despite living in the same house, his father will never hear his voice.
 Rajeshwari then presents him with the rescued Ranvir, earning the respect and love of her husband.
-Rajeshwari gives birth to a son Pratap, whom Bhavani Singh recognises as his true grandson.
+Rajeshwari gives birth to a son, Pratap, whom Bhavani Singh recognises as his true grandson.
 Both Ranvir and Pratap are brought up in the same household by Prithvi and Rajeshwari but both boys eventually realise that there is a difference between the two.

 Gora Shankar is released from prison and returns to challenge Bhavani Singh to a pistol duel, but before the old man can respond, Prithvi intervenes and says the duel should be fought among equals and that Shankar should be duelling him, not his father.
 Shankar, who still sees Prithvi as his friend, reluctantly accepts and the duel is set for the next day.